Republika Srpska: 20th century

 With the assassination of Archduke Franz Ferdinand of Austria, carried out by Bosnian Serb Gavrilo Princip, a member of the Yugoslavist Mlada Bosna, World War I broke out in 1914.
 Following the war, the territory of modern-day Republika Srpska was incorporated into the Vrbas, Drina, and Zeta banovinas of the Kingdom of Serbs, Croats, and Slovenes, renamed Yugoslavia in 1929.

-Following the outbreak of World War II and the invasion of Yugoslavia in 1941, Republika Srpska fell under the rule of the Nazi puppet state, The Independent State of Croatia.
+Following the outbreak of World War II and the invasion of Yugoslavia in 1941, modern-day Republika Srpska fell under the rule of the Nazi puppet state, The Independent State of Croatia.
 Around 300,000 Serbs are estimated to have died under the Ustashe regime as a result of their genocide campaign; a slew of massacres, as well as the use of a variety of concentration and extermination camps, took place in Republika Srpska during the war.
-The Jasenovac concentration camp, located in modern-day Croatia, was the site of the deaths of some 100,000 people, about 52,000 of which were Serbs.
+The Jasenovac concentration camp, located in modern-day Croatia, was the site of the deaths of some 100,000 people, about 47,000-52,000 of which were Serbs.
 Massacres also occurred at Garavice and Kruščica concentration camp in the eastern part of Bosnia.
 The regime systematically and brutally massacred Serbs in villages in the countryside, using a variety of tools.
 The scale of the violence meant that approximately every sixth Serb living in Bosnia-Herzegovina was the victim of a massacre and virtually every Serb had a family member that was killed in the war, mostly by the Ustaše.
 An estimated 209,000 Serbs or 16.9% of its Bosnia population were killed on the territory of Bosnia–Herzegovina during the war.
 Today, monuments honouring these victims can be found across Republika Srpska and Bosnia and Herzegovina.

-The Yugoslav royalist Chetniks, a guerilla force that engaged in tactical or selective collaboration with the occupying forces for almost all of the war, pursued genocide against Croats and Bosniaks, which included thousands of Croat and Muslim civilians killed on the territory of modern-day Republika Srpska.
+The Yugoslav royalist and Serbian nationalist movement Chetniks, a guerilla force that engaged in tactical or selective collaboration with the occupying forces for almost all of the war, pursued genocide against Croats and Muslims, which included thousands of Croat and Muslim civilians killed on the territory of modern-day Republika Srpska.
 The Chetniks killed an estimated 50,000 to 68,000 Muslims and Croats.
+A December 1941 directive, attributed to Chetnik leader Draža Mihailović, explicitly ordered the ethnic cleansing of Muslims and Croats from Sandžak and Bosnia and Herzegovina.
 About 300 villages and small towns were destroyed, along with a large number of mosques and Catholic churches.
+The Chetniks were almost exclusively made up of Serbs except for a large number of Montenegrins who identified as Serbs.

-During the entire course of WWII in Yugoslavia, 64.1% of all Bosnian Partisans were Serbs.
+During the entire course of World War II in Yugoslavia, 64.1% of all Bosnian Partisans were Serbs.

 After World War II came a period of relative peace and economic development.
 Ljubija mine and companies like Agrokomerc played a vital role in much of the economic development of the Socialist Republic of Bosnia and Herzegovina.
 Literacy rates increased greatly, and the University of Banja Luka was founded in 1975.